Jasleen1/arithmetization_benchmarks/README.md

 | **R1CS**| 5  |  6 | 7  | 8  | 9  | 10  |
 | **AIR**  | 32 | 64 | 128|  Not yet supported |    Not yet supported |    Not yet supported |

-For an FFT of size 2^7 elements, proof time for R1CS was 2306ms and that for AIR was 204ms.
+For an FFT of size 2^7 elements, proof time for R1CS was 486ms and that for AIR was 204ms.
 The verifier time for the R1CS verifier was 7ms and that for AIR was 5.6ms.

-For an FFT of size 2^10, our R1CS prover currently runs in 208938ms and the verifier in 40ms.
+For an FFT of size 2^10, our R1CS prover currently runs in 28368ms and the verifier in 38ms.

+We were not able to get the AIR-based implementation to support such a large FFT instance, since it would require committing to a very large number of polynomials.
+As such, even if we tried to reduce the number of distinct registers, would would need to introduce a corresponding set of selector bits and have more in number as well as more complex transition constraints.
+We defer further investigation of this intuition for now.

 ### Fibonacci
 Similarly to the previous subsection, the table below provides equivalent parameters for Fibonacci in R1CS or AIR.
 For example, running